fadedled/seta-gx/README.md

 | L           | L         |         | L       |
 | Start       | Start     | +       | +       |

 To return to the menu press **Start + Z** on GameCube Controller and **Home** on Wii controllers, this will close the game so save before doing this.
-In the menu you can select a game and press A/2 to start it, pressing B/1 will return to the Homebrew Channel.
+In the menu you can select a game and press A/2 to start it (if you start a game while holding R a FPS counter will show), pressing B/1 will return to the Homebrew Channel.

 ## Credits/Special Thanks